 Onions – three kinds!
 Yellow onion, shallots, and green onions

 Butter – Yes, butter, perhaps that’s why it’s so good!
-You could substitute butter for olive oil.
+You could substitute olive oil for the butter if you prefer.

 Herbs and Spices – Chili powder, cumin, oregano, cayenne, and fresh cilantro